 3. Sell old stuff

-Maybe you’ve got clothes you don’t wear anymore; maybe half the stuff that got handed out last Christmas sits around unused!
-If so, eBay and Gumtree are definitely your friends, and can help you turn unwanted or unused belongings into cash, as could a humble pre-Christmas garage sale.
+So if you’ve got clothes you don’t wear anymore; maybe half the stuff that got handed out last Christmas sits around unused, then eBay and Gumtree are definitely your friends, and can help you turn unwanted or unused belongings into cash, as could a humble pre-Christmas garage sale.
 Set up an account if you don’t have one already, and take advantage of the 40 free listings you can get per month on eBay.

 Alternatively, apps like Carousel or the Facebook Marketplace are quickly becoming the go-to solution for people looking to sell anything.
 From ordinary household items like clothing, up to expensive pieces of technology and furniture, you’re likely to find a buyer near you for almost anything.